suzeeparker/FRDocs_dev01-suzee/Setup/purposes/pfr0305_Setup-Data-Server-Ubuntu.md

 1. Restart Your Vultr VM And Login
-2. Install MySQL From The Vultr FormR0 Console
+2. Install MySQL From The Vultr-FormR0 Console
 3. Secure MySQL